arubhardwaj/MetricsToTheFace/Readme.md

 # Issues and PR

-Feel free to raise any issue or PR
+Feel free to raise any issue or make a pull request